gbmhunter/MFixedPoint/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v5.5.2.0 2013/07/25 Change 'p' to 'q' in Fp32f.hpp, because precision was not the correct word. v5.5.1.0 2013/07/25 Added more from Fpxxf conversion overloads to float/double/int and removed the FixXXToFloat() family of functions.
+v5.5.3.0 2013/07/25 Updated FixedPoint-Port.cpp to look for PSOC definition (which you add via compiler option -D). v5.5.2.0 2013/07/25 Change 'p' to 'q' in Fp32f.hpp, because precision was not the correct word. v5.5.1.0 2013/07/25 Added more from Fpxxf conversion overloads to float/double/int and removed the FixXXToFloat() family of functions.
 Modified unit tests accordingly. v5.5.0.0 2013/07/25 Added type conversion overloads for Fp32f to float.
 Added appropriate unit tests.
 Added size_t cast to integers in FpTest-FpxxfSize.cpp.